mattbdean/CyanideViewer/README.md

 ##Features

- + A pure-Java implementation of the unofficial Cyanide and Happiness API
+ + A pure-Java implementation of an unofficial Cyanide and Happiness API using Jsoup
  + An intuitive user interface
  + The ability to get random comics
  + Download and favorite comics